ahmedhussiien/Disaster-Response-NLP-Pipeline/README.md

 ## Description
-The dataset contains pre-labelled tweet and messages from real-life disaster events.
-The project aim is to build a Natural Language Processing (NLP) model to categorize messages on a real time basis to help filtering messages for faster disaster response.
+The dataset contains pre-labeled tweets and messages from real-life disaster events.
+The project aim is to build a Natural Language Processing (NLP) model to categorize messages on a real-time basis for faster disaster response.

 This project is divided into three main modules:
-1. ETL pipeline: Load, Clean and Saves the data into a sqlite database.
+1. ETL pipeline: Load, Clean and Saves the data into an SQLite database.
 2. NLP pipeline: Train a model on the cleaned data to classify messages in various categories.
 3. web app: to serve the model with a user interface.